acdcjunior/acdcjunior.github.io/_posts/2016-10-22-test-private-method-weaken-visibility.md

 **You already know what to do: if the class is too big, break it.
 This way, the code that is private now will probably become part of the API of (aka a `public` method at) the new class, and then you can test it more easily.**
+**For the original class, you can now test only if it sends the correct arguments to the new class, and use a test double (stub/mock) of the new class in the test instead of an actual instance of it.**

 > That rule applies to both new and legacy code?